Updated July 2023

 Download a PDF copy of this Fact sheet: Enrolled nurse and medicine administration (223 KB,PDF)

 Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing registration standards, professional codes, guidelines and standards for practice which together establish the requirements of the professional practice framework for the professional and safe practice of nurses and midwives in Australia.

 ENs who cannot administer medicines have the notation ‘Does not hold Board-approved qualification in administration of medicines’ on their registration, which is available on the national register of practitioners (the public register).

-It is expected that all ENs who do not have a notation have successfully completed EN medicines administration education within their pre-registration program and have the competence and confidence to administer medications safely, regardless of when the initial education occurred.
+Most ENs who do not have a notation as they have successfully completed EN medicines administration education within their pre-registration program and have the competence and confidence to administer medicines safely, regardless of when the initial education occurred.